Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ### GPU-aware MPI

-If your application requires a GPU-aware MPI implementation, i.e., pass GPU memory pointers directly to MPI without copy to the host first, then you need to link your code to the GPU Transfer Library (GTL).
+If your application requires a GPU-aware MPI implementation, i.e., pass GPU memory pointers directly to MPI without copying to the host first, then you need to link your code to the GPU Transfer Library (GTL).
 The compiler wrappers will link automatically to this library if a GPU target module (`craype-accel-*`) is loaded.